Frumph/comic-easel/readme.txt

 == Upgrade Notice ==
-= 1.0.7 =
+= 1.0.8 =
 You MAY need to deactivate the plugin and reactivate it.
 Remove the term order additional plugin (if you have it), it's no longer needed!
+Ton's of little bug fixes.

+= 1.0.7 =
+Removal of term addition plugin. ^ see above

 = 1.0.5 =
 Don't forget to ask for features for 1.0.6!